The birthday weekend continues with delicious plant-based fare across the Windy City. Read on for Chicago vegan options.

 Chicago Vegan Options

-After our lunch at the vegan brewery, we ventured on to the Windy City and the Logan Square location of Chicago Diner.
-I especially like that location, because it typically has less of a wait time than the original location, pleasant ambience, and fast and friendly service.
+I especially like that location.
+It typically has less of a wait time than the original location, pleasant ambience, and fast and friendly service.

 We were off to a great start with the special recipe wings – one of my favorite foods from the weekend.
 They were perfectly crisp on the outside with just the right amount of chew and plenty of spicy buffalo sauce.